grzesiek-galezowski/tdd-ebook/manuscript/090_How_to_start.md

     }
     ```

-    There are two downsides to this.
-We now have to add extra information (`Statement_002`) specifically for the compiler, because every method needs to have a name -- there is usually no value a human could derive from such a name.
-The second downside is that when the Statement evaluates to false, the test runner shows the following line: `Statement_002: FAILED` -- note that all the information included in the comment is missing from the failure report.
-It is really better to receive a report like:
+    however, there are two downsides to this.
+First, we now have to add an extra piece information (`Statement_002`) only to satisfy the compiler, because every method needs to have a name anyway -- and there is usually no value a human could derive from a name such as `Statement_002`.
+The second downside is that when the Statement turns false, the test runner shows the following line: `Statement_002: FAILED` -- note that all the information included in the comment is missing from the failure report.
+I consider it much more valuable to receive a report like:

     `notifiesListenersThatServerIsUnavailableWhenCannotConnectToItsMonitoringPort: FAILED`

-    because then a lot of information about the Statement that fails is available from the test runner window.
+    because in such case, a lot of information about the Statement that fails is available from the test runner report.

-3. Using a name that describes a single behavior allows you to track quickly why the Statement is false when it is.
-Suppose a Statement is true when you start refactoring, but at one point it starts being evaluated as false and the report in the runner looks like this: `TrySendingHttpRequest: FAILED` -- it tells you that an attempt is made to send a HTTP request, but, for instance, does not tell you whether the object you specified is the sender that should try to send this request under some circumstances, or if it is the receiver that should handle such a request properly.
-To learn what went wrong, you have to go to the Statement body and scan its source code.
-Now compare the Statement name to the following one: `ShouldRespondWithAnAckWheneverItReceivesAHttpRequest`.
-Now when it evaluates to false, you can tell what is broken -- the object no longer responds with an ACK to an HTTP request.
-This may be enough to identify which part of the code is at fault.
+3. Using a name that describes a single behavior allows me to find out quickly why the Statement turned false.
+Let's say a Statement is true when I start refactoring, but at one point it turns false and the report in the runner looks like this: `TrySendingHttpRequest: FAILED` -- it only tells me that an attempt was made to send a HTTP request, but, for instance, doesn't tell me whether the object I specified in that Statement is some kind of sender that should try to send this request under some circumstances, or if it is a receiver that should handle such a request properly.
+To learn what went wrong, I have to go open the source code of the Statement.
+On the other hand, when I have a Statement named `ShouldRespondWithAnAckWheneverItReceivesAnHttpRequest`, then if it turns false, I know what's broken -- the object no longer responds with an ACK to an HTTP request.
+This may be enough to identify which part of the code is at fault and which of my changes made the Statement false.

 ### My favourite convention

 There are many conventions for naming Statements appropriately.
-My favorite is the one [developed by Dan North](http://dannorth.net/introducing-bdd/), where each Statement name begin with the word `Should`.
+My favorite is the one [developed by Dan North](http://dannorth.net/introducing-bdd/), where each Statement name begins with the word `Should`.
 So for example, I would name a Statement:

 `ShouldReportAllErrorsSortedAlphabeticallyWhenErrorsOccurDuringSearch()`